-Officer fires shots, 2 injured near California train station
+2 shot, 1 dead after officer fires near Calif. train station

 OAKLAND, Calif.
-(AP) — Authorities say two people were shot near a Northern California train station after a transit officer fired their weapon.
+(AP) — Authorities say two people were shot and one of them was killed near a Northern California train station after a transit officer fired their weapon.

 Oakland Police Officer Johnna Watson says two men were taken to nearby hospitals after a Bay Area Rapid Transit officer fired shots near an Oakland BART station shortly before 5 p.m.
 Wednesday.

-Watson says it’s not clear who shot the men since another firearm was found at the scene.
+She says it’s not clear who shot the men since another firearm was found at the scene.

 Most Read Stories